Genlight/wAVL-trees/docs/wmap_amortizedStmt.md

 analog to treeLW1 using case distinctions, i found that i could define two sub-functions, i.e. `wmapPromL_1` and `wmapPromL_2` and that worked out.
 But now i have a more complex input type for `wmapPromL` which may not work with the refinements in `insert`.

+# new Problem, at insert level
+node1-1-Stmt needs a change in the balanced definition or i need to redefine `wmapPromL`.